Green-winged Teal

 Diet

-Mostly plant material.
-Diet quite variable with season and location.
+The diet of the Green-winged Teal is quite variable with season and location.
 Feeds especially on seeds of grasses, sedges, pondweeds, many others.
 Also takes aquatic insects, crustaceans, mollusks, tadpoles; rarely earthworms, fish eggs.
 May feed more on animal matter in summer, seeds in winter.

 Nesting

 Pairs usually arrive already mated on breeding grounds.
 In one courtship display, male rears up out of water, arching head forward and downward to shake bill very rapidly in water while giving a sharp whistle.
-Nest site is usually among grasses and weeds of meadow, sometimes in open woodland or brush, within 200' of water.
+Nest site is usually among grasses and weeds of meadow, sometimes in open woodland or brush, within 200 ft of water.
 Well hidden by surrounding grasses or shrubs, which often form complete canopy.
 Nest (built by female) is a shallow depression filled with grasses, twigs, and leaves, lined with down.

 Conservation Status

-Very common and widespread.
+The Green-winged Teal is very common and widespread.

 Climate Threats Facing the Green-winged Teal